Contributions welcome for The Canadian Yearbook of International Law

-Contact welcome from graduate students and academics interesting in writing a book review for The Canadian Yearbook of International Law.
-Established in 1961, the Yearbook is a leading international academic journal covering both public and private international legal issues.
-Edited by legal academics, the Yearbook publishes peer-reviewed work of lasting significance in both English and French.
+Established in 1961, The Canadian Yearbook of International Law is a leading international academic journal covering both public and private international legal issues.
+Edited by full-time legal academics, the Yearbook publishes peer-reviewed work of lasting significance in both English and French.
 It also aims to make Canadian practice in international law accessible to researchers, policy-makers and practitioners.
 Published first by UBC Press, and now by Cambridge University Press, the Yearbook is a past winner of the Hugh Lawford Award for Excellence in Legal Publishing.

-The Yearbook has a long history of attracting involvement from leading international law scholars in Canada, having been edited by such luminaries in the field as Professors C.B.
+The Yearbook has a long history of attracting involvement from leading international law scholars in Canada, led by the efforts of its past editors, Professors C.B.
 Bourne (University of British Columbia), Jacques-Yvan Morin (Université de Montréal), D.M.
 McRae (University of Ottawa) and A.L.C. de Mestral (McGill University).
 Today, the Yearbook’s editorial team consists of Editor-in-Chief, Professor John Currie (University of Ottawa) and Associate Editor, Professor René Provost (McGill University), assisted by Professor Frédéric Mégret (McGill University) and Professor Joanna Harrington (University of Alberta).